SamuelD-Data/deep_sea_corals_project/README.md

 # How to Reproduce

+Install prepare.py and/or wrangle.py file(s) into your working directory.

-Download data into your working directory.
+Download the data into your working directory.
 (Link below)

 https://www.kaggle.com/noaa/deep-sea-corals